MiguelonGonzalez/wasar/README.md

 Since geopandas dependencies could cause conflicts with other spatial packages, it's highly recommended to create first a [new environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands), as well as taking a look at the `geopandas` [installation guidelines](https://geopandas.org/en/stable/getting_started/install.html).

 An optional package must be installed for the use of **wavelet** analysis.
-It's `rpy2` package, and it can be simply installed via ´pip´:
+It's `rpy2` package, and it can be simply installed via `pip`:

 `pip install rpy2`